BizTalk Server: Teach me something new about Flat Files (or not) – Positional Files

 0120200300 01 PT Miguel Silva Porto Porto 4415 Crestuma

-We begin then by launching Visual Studio and create or open a BizTalk project:
+We begin then by launching Visual Studio and creating or opening a BizTalk project:

-Using Flat File Schema Wizard to generate a schema based on a positional flat file
+Using the Flat File Schema Wizard to generate a schema based on a positional flat file

-To create the schema which will recognize the ‘Employees’ text file, we need to go to the BizTalk solution created in Visual Studio and perform the following steps:
+To create the schema that will recognize the Employees text file, we need to go to the BizTalk solution created in Visual Studio and perform the following steps:

 BizTalk Flat-File Schema Wizard Welcome Page positional